 Gammon Construction's score of 67 is higher than 82% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2025, Gammon Construction, headquartered in Hong Kong (HK), reported total carbon emissions of approximately 134,000 kg CO2e, comprising 49,000 kg CO2e from Scope 1 and 85,000 kg CO2e from Scope 2.
-This marks a slight increase from 2024, where total emissions were about 129,000 kg CO2e, with Scope 1 emissions at 47,000 kg CO2e and Scope 2 at 82,000 kg CO2e.
+In 2025, Gammon Construction, headquartered in Hong Kong (HK), reported total carbon emissions of approximately 134,000 kg CO2e.
+This figure includes about 49,000 kg CO2e from Scope 1 emissions and about 85,000 kg CO2e from Scope 2 emissions.
+The previous year, 2024, emissions were slightly lower at about 129,000 kg CO2e, with Scope 1 at approximately 47,000 kg CO2e and Scope 2 at about 82,000 kg CO2e.
 Gammon Construction is committed to achieving net zero carbon emissions by 2050, a long-term goal initiated in 2023.
 This commitment aims to mitigate risks to the business and reduce social impacts.
-The company is currently on track to meet its two-year targets but has not yet established specific five-year milestones.
-The emissions data for Gammon Construction is cascaded from its parent company, Balfour Beatty plc, which provides a broader context for their climate commitments and performance.
-The company has not disclosed any Scope 3 emissions data, which typically includes indirect emissions from the supply chain and product use.
-Overall, Gammon Construction is actively working towards reducing its carbon footprint while aligning with industry standards for climate action.
+The company’s climate strategy is informed by data cascaded from its parent company, Balfour Beatty plc, which provides insights into broader corporate sustainability initiatives.
+While Gammon has not disclosed specific Scope 3 emissions data for its operations in HK, it has reported comprehensive emissions data globally, including significant Scope 3 emissions from purchased goods and services, which totalled approximately 1,579,657,000 kg CO2e in 2024.
+Overall, Gammon Construction is actively working towards reducing its carbon footprint and aligning with industry standards for climate action, reflecting a growing commitment to sustainability within the construction sector.

 Access structured emissions data, company-specific emission factors, and source documents